Pittsburgh Steelers all-time roster (A–K)

-This is a list of players who have appeared in at least one regular season or postseason game in the National Football League (NFL) for the Pittsburgh Steelers franchise and whose last names fall between "A" and "K".
+1,653 players have appeared in at least one regular season or postseason game in the National Football League (NFL) for the Pittsburgh Steelers franchise since 1933.
+This list includes those whose last names fall between "A" and "K".
 For the rest of the players, see Pittsburgh Steelers all-time roster (L–Z).
-This list is accurate through the end of the 2024 NFL season.
+This list is accurate through the end of the 2025 NFL season.